42Colins/tokenizer/deployment/README.md

 This is for when you're ready to go live.
 You'll need:

-Remix IDE - To write your contract
+Remix IDE - To develop the contract
 MetaMask wallet - To pay for the deployment
 Contract Address - The location of your contract on the blockchain Contract's ABI - Instructions that help you interact with your contract